 While the team searches for clues on the Twelve, Charley just wants answers and is powerless to get them.
 But the mass of friends they’ve accrued helps.
 They convince her even more that everyone in her recent life has somehow been drawn to her, as though they were a part of a bigger picture all along.
 But the good feelings don’t last for long because Charley is about to get the surprise of her crazy, mixed-up, supernatural life….

-This book would have been interesting, full of mystery have I not read from the beginning.
-However, because I have been reading from the book one continuously, and knew what had happened, it wasn’t fun.
-So, if you haven’t read all the previous book, you may just read this and catch up with everything.
+This book would have been interesting, full of mystery have I not read it from the beginning.
+However, because I have been reading from book one continuously, and knew what had happened, it wasn’t fun.
+So, if you haven’t read all the previous books, you may just read this and catch up with everything.

-But come to think of it, all of the previous books also mentioned important event and characters, so it’s fine to start reading from any of the books.
+But come to think of it, all of the previous books also mentioned important events and characters, so it’s fine to start reading from any of the books.